Digital Marketing Jakarta: A Chat With Benjamin Tok

 But what does the word actually mean?
 Has it always been a part of human life?
 More to the point, how has it kept up with the times in the form of digital marketing?
 What does the future hold for this seemingly inseparable aspect of business?

-To answer these burning questions, we sat down with Ben Tok Tien Eu, the Head of Social Media for Iris Indonesia.
+To answer these burning questions, we sat down with Benjamin Tok, the Head of Social Media for Iris Indonesia.

 Before we get into digital marketing Jakarta,